Remiphilius/PoemesProfonds/README.md

 # PoemesProfonds

 PoemesProfonds is a project created to write automatically French poetry with neural networks.
-Two main neural networks are used to do so : a text-to-phoneme converter and a predictor that creates the best sequence of verses from a given single verse or given sequence of verses.
+Two main neural networks are used to do so : a text-to-phoneme converter and a predictor that creates the best sequence of verses from a given single verse or a given sequence of verses.

 ## Table of contents